-8. SEGMENTED INFORMATION
+7. SEGMENTED INFORMATION

 The Company operates in one reportable segment being the exploration and evaluation of mineral properties.
-The Company's non-current assets are located are as follows:
+The Company's non-current assets mainly consist of the exploration and evaluation assets located in the United States and Canada, of which the assets held in Canada were impaired during the year ended September 30, 2022.